UW-Madison-DSI/pelicanfs/README.md

 ## Overview

 PelicanFS is a file system interface (fsspec) for the Pelican Platform.
-For more information about the Pelican Platform, please visit the [Pelican Platform](https://pelicanplatform.org) and the [Pelican Platform Github](https://github.com/PelicanPlatform/pelican) pages.
+For more information about pelican, see our [main website](https://pelicanplatform.org) or [Github page](https://github.com/PelicanPlatform/pelican).
 For more information about fsspec, visit the [filesystem-spec](https://filesystem-spec.readthedocs.io/en/latest/index.html) page.

 ## Limitations